Tree sort

 1. The loop starts from zero to the end of the loop, thus the array is divided into two parts

-2. For the left side, the second loop is started, comparing elements from right to left, the smaller element on the right is omitted until there is a smaller element on the left
+2. For the left part, the second cycle is started, comparing elements from right to left, the smaller element on the right is omitted until a smaller element on the left is found

 3. At the end of both cycles, we get a sorted list

-Once in a while, computer scientist Donald Shell wondered how to improve the insertion sort algorithm.
-He came up with the idea to preliminarily go through the array with two cycles, but at a certain distance, gradually reducing the “comb” until it turns into a regular insertion sort algorithm.
-Everything is really so simple, no pitfalls, we add another one to the two cycles from above, in which we gradually reduce the size of the “comb”.
-The only thing that will need to be done is to check the distance when comparing so that it does not go beyond the array.
+Once upon a time, computer scientist Donald Shell was puzzled by how to improve the insertion sort algorithm.
+He came up with the idea of also going through the array with two cycles, but at a certain distance, gradually reducing the “comb” until it turns into a regular insertion sort algorithm.
+Everything is really that simple, no pitfalls, we add another cycle to the two cycles on top, in which we gradually reduce the size of the “comb”.
+The only thing you will need to do is check the distance when comparing, so that it does not go beyond the array.

-A really interesting topic is the choice of sequence for changing the length of the comparison at each iteration of the first loop.
-It is interesting for the reason that the performance of the algorithm depends on it.
+A really interesting topic is the choice of the sequence of changing the comparison length at each iteration of the first cycle.
+It is interesting because the performance of the algorithm depends on it.

-A table of known variants and time complexity can be viewed here:
+A table of known variants and time complexity can be found here: https://en.wikipedia.org/wiki/Shellsort#Gap_sequences

-Different people were engaged in calculating the ideal distance, so, apparently, this topic was interesting to them.
-Couldn’t they just fire up Ruby, call the fastest sort() algorithm?
+Different people were involved in calculating the ideal distance, apparently they were so interested in the topic.
+Couldn’t they just run Ruby and call the fastest sort() algorithm?

-In general, these strange people wrote dissertations on the topic of calculating the distance / gap of the “comb” for the Shell algorithm.
-I just used the results of their work and checked 5 types of sequences, Hibbard, Knuth-Pratt, Ciura, Sedgewick.
+In general, these strange people wrote dissertations on the topic of calculating the distance/gap of the “comb” for the Shell algorithm.
+I simply used the results of their work and checked 5 types of sequences, Hibbard, Knuth-Pratt, Chiura, Sedgewick.

 import time